DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 successful passing of the examination.

-(c) Successfully completing an activity that One hour of continuing education is
+(c) Successfully completing an activity that One continuing education hour is granted

-is required for maintenance of a granted for every 60 minutes spent on the
+is required for maintenance of a for every 60 minutes spent on the

 specialty certification for a board activity.
-A maximum of 30 hours may be
+A maximum of 30 continuing

 Board of Physician Specialties, or the